TISUnion/Carpet-TIS-Addition/website/docs/commands.md

 Manipulate blocks in the world

+You can use the rule [manipulateBlockLimit](rules.md#manipulateblocklimit) to alternative the maximum amount of affected blocks

 `/manipulate block <from> <to> [actions]`, where `<from>` and `<to>` are block positions consisting of `<x> <y> <z>`

 #### execute